ppy/osu-wiki/news/2024/2024-07-17-coe-x-yukiaim-1v1-tournament.md

 ![](/wiki/shared/news/2024-07-17-coe-x-yukiaim-1v1-tournament/banner.jpg)

-If you are somehow not familiar COE, or it's 1v1 tournament, [COE](/wiki/Community/cavoe%27s_osu%21_event) is osu!'s largest community-hosted event, hosted by [Meyer](https://osu.ppy.sh/users/5452367) and [cavoeboy](https://osu.ppy.sh/users/7361815) from July 30th up until August 4th.
+If you are somehow not familiar with COE, or it's 1v1 tournament, [COE](/wiki/Community/cavoe's_osu!_event) is osu!'s largest community-hosted event, hosted by [Meyer](https://osu.ppy.sh/users/5452367) and [cavoeboy](https://osu.ppy.sh/users/7361815) from July 30th up until August 4th.
 Along with the event itself, for the 3rd year in a row the largest LAN tournament of the year will be held there as well, with hundreds of live viewers and even more online on [Twitch](https://www.twitch.tv/COEvent)!

 This is a unique experience either as a viewer or a player, and tickets for the event are still [available for purchase](https://cavoeboy.com/tickets/ticket-type) if you wish to attend.
 If you are unsure of whether you want to attend COE and watch the tournament in-person, or be the one competing on the main stage, here is a small glimpse of the atmosphere and the community: